 Proceeds from the annual Smart Moms, Healthy Babies benefit help NOFAS inform expectant mothers about healthy habits during pregnancy, such as good general health, early and regular prenatal visits, good nutrition, proper fitness, and avoiding alcohol and tobacco.

-The 2nd annual Smart Moms, Healthy Babies event will be held in September 2013 and will feature the latest maternity and children’s clothes, celebrate healthy pregnancies and healthy babies, and recognize International Fetal Alcohol Spectrum Disorders Awareness Day.
+The 3nd annual Smart Moms, Healthy Babies event will be held in September 2014 and will celebrate healthy pregnancies and healthy babies, and recognize International Fetal Alcohol Spectrum Disorders Awareness Day.
 Help NOFAS celebrate wise choices for expectant moms and the beauty of a healthy baby by serving on the planning committee and/or pledging to sponsor the benefit or donating an item for the silent auction.
 Contact Katelyn Reitz to learn more.